gracelang/language/website/GraceDialects/writeDialect.md

     arguments appears as an `identifierNode`; in the AST, it has been resolved into a `callNode` or a `memberNode`, both of which respond to `isCall` with `true`.
- 3. Implicit receivers in other requests have been resolved to `self`, an `outerNode`, `prelude`, or the current module.
+ 3. Implicit receivers in requests have been resolved to `self`, an `outerNode`, `$module` (for the current module), or `$dialect` (for the current dialect).
  4. Return statements are decorated with the declared return type of the containing method.
+ 5. Variables on the lhs of assignments are decorated with their declared types.
- 5. The names of fresh methods requested in `inherit` and `use` statements have been decorated with a suffix beginning with `$`, to indicate that they should be compiled as templates rather than as normal requests.
+ 6. The names of fresh methods requested in `inherit` and `use` statements have been decorated with a suffix beginning with `$`, to indicate that they should be compiled as templates rather than as normal requests.